 - Robert Roesch was born in New York State, lives in Philadelphia Pa, and works in a studio in the New Jersey Pine lands.
 He is a graduate of Pratt Institute and the State University of New York.

-Roesch is Chair of Sculpture and a sculpture faculty member at Pennsylvania Academy of the Fine Arts.
+- Roesch is Chair of Sculpture and a sculpture faculty member at Pennsylvania Academy of the Fine Arts.
 After 35 years he has retired in the spring of 2022.

 - He is chairperson of the Philadelphia Art and Architecture Commission.

-He has received 12 grants, including a Fulbright Specialist Award that brought him to lecture and exhibit throughout Japan in 2006-07 and to represent the United States in the Baku Biennial in 2009.
-He was part of the Cairo Biennale in 2019.
+- He has received 12 grants, including a Fulbright Specialist Award that brought him to lecture and exhibit throughout Japan in 2006-07 and to represent the United States in the Baku Biennial in 2009.
+He represented USA in the Cairo Biennale in 2019.
 His work is in museum collections Internationally.

 - He has completed 20 major public art projects in the United States including the Gateway to the City of Wichita Kansas and the entrance to Texas A & M University in Corpus Christi.

 - Together with his wife, artist Suzanne Horvitz, Roesch was the Cultural Advisor to The United States Embassies in Azerbaijan, Egypt, Syria, Argentina, Ecuador, and Myanmar.
 Their collaborative sculpture “Transduction” is a permanent installation at Grounds For Sculpture in Hamilton, NJ.

-He was the guest of the Chinese Government and the Academy of Fine Arts in Hang Zhou, in 2008 where he built a solar powered sculpture for their Westlake area and returned to China in 2010 to complete a second sculpture Rainwall-”a Moment in the Garden” sited in downtown JianDe.
+- He was the guest of the Chinese Government and the Academy of Fine Arts in Hang Zhou, in 2008 .
+He built a solar powered sculpture for Westlake, Hang Zhou.
+In 2010 he complete a second sculpture Rainwall-”a Moment in the Garden” sited in downtown JianDe.
 He created a third sited public artwork- “The World in Balance” for the 2016 G20 Summit held in Hang Zhou, China.

 SELECTED PUBLIC COMMISSIONS: